How can marketers better connect with people we hope will become our customers?

 That’s why we need to find congruency in the words we use and the ultimate purpose of marketing which is to help start and grow customer relationships.

 To do this, immerse yourself in your customer’s world and think from their experience.
 Begin by looking at what you see and hear.
 And then consider the words you use from your client’s perspective.
-This will help inspire new language.
+This will help inspire a new language.

 There’s so much else that I’d like to say, but I want to close by asking you two questions.